 N.B.
 Only paper based applications can be received for this stand alone module.
 Please ensure that you quote the module number MET275 and the module name ‘Foundation in Primary Care Pain Management’ on your application, and ensure that you specify which intake you are applying for.

 There will be two intakes of this module in each academic year.
 The next intake will be:

 - November 2015

 - The subsequent intake will be April 2016

 Please contact the module team for further information on email@example.com

-Applicants should hold a UK higher education qualification, minimum of a BSc (Hons) or BA (Hons) grade 2:2 or above, from a UK institution with relevant degree awarding powers as detailed by the Department of Education and Skills;
+- AND hold a UK higher education qualification from a UK institution with relevant degree awarding powers as detailed by the Department of Education and Skills;

-OR Be able to demonstrate equivalent skills that are sufficient to meet the demands of the programme of study in question and be approved as such by the Head of School;
+- OR who are able to demonstrate equivalent skills that are sufficient to meet the demands of the module of study in question and be approved as such by the Head of School or his/her nominee;

-AND satisfy any applicable University language competency requirements as detailed in the Cardiff University Senate regulations – please see the Cardiff University website Senate Regulations for further detail (briefly detailed below).
+- AND satisfy any applicable University language competency requirements as detailed in the Cardiff University Senate Regulations.
+Please see our English language requirments webpages for further information.

 Please note: All students enrolling for this module must be in relevant paid employment in a primary care setting.